 I began to lose interest in school as I entered my teenage years.
 Yes, I performed well, did my homework, completed the assignments, but I can’t say I was into school.
 What I wanted to do was two things—play guitar and skateboard.
-I would also add play basketball too for good measure.
-Now that I am working in the field of education as a teacher, I see how all three of those are frameworks to understand potential innovations in how learning experiences are crafted and delivered.
+I would also add playing basketball too.
+Now that I am working in the field of education, I see how those three things form my framework in understanding the possible innovations of learning.

 In this post, I just want to focus on skateboarding.
-I believe there is a lot from the skateboarding world that can be brought into the education space.
+There is a lot that can be brought into the education space from the skateboarding world.
 These could be entrepreneurship, creativity, expression, physical fitness.
 But there is one key idea I want to focus on that was explained by skateboarding legend Rodney Mullen in his TED Talk “Pop an ollie and innovate!”.

 In this talk Mullen asks the question: